Last Updated on 14 August 2023 by Poorna & Brinda

 - Drive back to Leh along Drass and Wakha rivers.
 The Wakha valley is beautiful with mountains on either side.
-Mountains look different when you drive to Leh now!
+The mountains look different when you drive to Leh now!

-- After Hotel Snow heights on the highway, take a detour to most fascinating monastery – Cave Monastery!
+- After Hotel Snow Heights on the highway, take a detour to the most fascinating monastery – Cave Monastery!

-- After Mulbekh, you are in desert landscape again.
-Rugged mountains with snow-capped peaks with colourful villages thrown in welcomes you.
+- After Mulbekh, you are in the desert landscape again.
+Rugged mountains with snow-capped peaks with colourful villages thrown in welcome you.

 - Climb up to Fotu La pass and enjoy the view from the pass.